Bruce W. Klunder: Death

-The next day Klunder and about 1,000 other demonstrators returned to the school.
+The next day, April 7, Klunder and a larger group of approximately 1,000 demonstrators returned to the site of the school.
 Already awaiting them were dozens of Cleveland police officers.
 Moments later, Klunder, two women, and another man dashed across the school lot toward a bulldozer.
 Three of them flung themselves into the path of the steel treads.
 Klunder lay down behind the machine.
 The driver, John White, 33, stopped when he saw the three in front.
 He looked around but did not see Klunder, and he backed up.
 When he finally stopped the vehicle, Klunder was dead.

 Aftermath

 Klunder's death ignited angry confrontations that devolved into "rock-throwing, car-smashing disorders".
 Cleveland police eventually used tear gas to disperse the crowds, which numbered more than 3,500 protesters.
 The Plain Dealer reported that "police ... were forced to use tear gas bombs to scatter crowds that would not clear out of the neighborhoods. ...
 Thirteen persons, including eight policemen, were injured in the fighting.
 Twenty-six persons, including women, were arrested and jailed."

 The next day, demonstrators formed a silent memorial in front of the Board of Education Building in downtown Cleveland.
 Funeral services for Klunder were held at the Church of the Covenant.
 Eugene Carson Blake, stated clerk of the United Presbyterian Church, delivered the eulogy and 1,500 people attended.
 Klunder's death polarized the Cleveland community.
 Some saw his death as an inevitable result of the breakdown of law and order.
 Others viewed his activism as an act of love.

 Klunder is one of the 41 individuals listed as civil rights martyrs at the national Civil Rights Memorial in Montgomery, Alabama.

 In 2013, the Stephen E. Howe Elementary School on Lakeview Road, whose construction sparked the protests, was torn down and long-time Cleveland residents were interviewed about its history.
 Rev. E Theophilus Caviness of the Greater Abyssinia Baptist Church was at the scene in 1964; he told The Plain Dealer: "Every time I pass that school, it's sacred ground.
 It's a sacred location to all of us who were here and saw what the struggle was all about."